BlueHotDog/sails-migrations/README.md

 ## TODO

-- [ ] waterline should support database drop/create
-- [ ] add supports for transactions
+- [ ] Add supports for transactions
 - [ ] VERBOSE mode in tasks
 - [ ] Support synchronous migrations - i.e dont force migration functions to accept done
 - [ ] Support migrations that use promises instead of cb